fugalh/fartisan/README.md

    - For the input channels:
      - Input 1 (BT): Set Node to `BT`
      - Input 2 (ET): Set Node to `ET`
+![screenshots/device_assignment.png]
+ - Config » Device…
+   - Choose Meter
+   - Choose "WebSocket" from the dropdown

-3. The bridge will:
+The bridge will:
  - Connect to the MQTT broker
  - Subscribe to the `artisan` topic
  - Listen for JSON messages
  - Serve a WebSocket endpoint at `ws://localhost:8765/`
  - Respond to Artisan's requests with the latest data

 ## Expected MQTT Message Format